Peter Burgoyne (cricketer)

 Peter Ian Burgoyne (born 11 November 1993) is an English cricketer and darts player.
 He played for Derbyshire County Cricket Club as an all-rounder who bowled right-arm off spin, and batted right-handed.
 He made his debut for the county in the 2011 Clydesdale Bank 40 against Middlesex in August 2011.

-Burgoyne began playing darts within the British Darts Organisation, winning the 2017 Latvia Open pairs.
-He began playing the Professional Darts Corporation Challenge Tour in 2022, reaching the final of the fourth event.
+Burgoyne began playing darts within the British Darts Organisation (BDO). winning the 2017 Latvia Open pairs.
+He began playing the Professional Darts Corporation (PDC) Challenge Tour in 2022, reaching the final of the fourth event.